IBE160/SG-Oslo-Best/docs/epics.md

 - **so that** I can prepare the context for generating a tailored cover letter.
 - **Covers:** FR-2.1, FR-3.1
 - **Acceptance Criteria:**
-    - Given I am on the "New Job Application" page,
+    - Given I am on the main generation page,
     - When I paste a job advertisement into the designated text area,
+    - Then the "Generate" button becomes enabled.
-    - And I (optionally) write instructions for style and tone,
+    - And I can (optionally) write instructions for style and tone.
-    - Then the application captures both inputs, ready for generation.
+    - Then the application captures all inputs, ready for generation.

 **Story 3.2: Generate Cover Letter**
 - **As a** logged-in student user,